Slice (2009 film): Plot

 Tai, a first-class prisoner and former hired killer, has changed his mind.
 He tries to tell Shin, the police officer who uses him for secret work, about his suspicions that he knows who the murderer is.
 But Shin doesn't listen.
 When another horrifying incident happens to the minister's son, the police must try every way to catch the murderer and punish him.
-Tai is taken from prison.
-A bargain is made.
+The police remove Tai from prison.
+They make a bargain.
 Tai asks for his release without conditions and freedom to do everything.
 Within 15 days, he must bring the murderer to justice.
 The police hold his wife hostage.
-If he doesn't return with the murderer, kill her immediately.
+If he doesn't return with the murderer, they will kill her immediately.
 Tai traces his memories from the past, and the truth from the past begins to become clearer.
 A professional murderer and a serial killer are inevitably destined to face each other.
 What is the conclusion of the murder?